tidyjava/tidyjava-contents/pair-programming-essentials.md

 and the same feeling of a collective when sitting alone with your headphones on.
 Effective cooperation is more than daily stand-ups and bi-weekly ceremonies.
 It's daily discussions, whiteboard sessions and writing code together.

 For sure, there's more benefits than that.
-I chose the benefits that are most important and appealing to me.
+I chose the ones that are most important and appealing to me.

 # How To Begin?
 Now, armed with a fantastic vision of all the benefits associated with Pair Programming, you're ready to start doing it